nekobird/rocket/documentation/dom/dom-traverse.md

 ```
 findAncestor(
-  from: HTMLElement,
+  from: Element,
   identifyElement: DOMTraverseIdentifyElementFunction,
   getAllMatchingAncestors: boolean = false,
 ): DOMTraverseResult
 ```

-This method takes in an element that you want to start traversing from and a `DOMTraverseIdentifyElementFunction` function.
+This method takes in an `Element` that you want to start traversing from and a `DOMTraverseIdentifyElementFunction` function.
 It will then loop through each ancestor, passing it to the inspect function, until it returns true or it reached the root `HTML` element.

 **Example**